sralloza/vcm/README.md

 # How to install
-There are 3 diferent ways: using the exe, normal instalation and virtualv instalation.
+There are 2 diferent ways: normal instalation and virtualv instalation.
-- People who don't want to use a Command Line Interface should get the exe instalation.
 - Developers who prefer to use a single interpreter should get the normal instalation.
 - Developers who doesn't want to have dependency problems and like to manage projects in sepparate virtual environment should get the virtualenv instalation.

-_Note: normal and virtualenv instalation both need to have Python 3.6+ installed._
+_Note: both installations need to have Python 3.6+ installed._

-### Exe install
-***Warning: this installation is being discussed and may be removed in next versions.***
-1. Go to the [last release](https://github.com/sralloza/vcm/releases/latest) web page and download the zip file (`vcm.zip`)
-2. Extract the zip whenever you want.
-3. Run manually once the `vcm.exe` file (double click) inside the folder where you just extracted the zip.
-    3.1.
-If you have moved the desktop folder outside the default, you need to copy `download.cmd` and `notify.cmd` from `C:\Users\%USERNAME%\desktop` to your real desktop folder.
-If you haven't moved the desktop folder, you don't have to do this step.
-4. You will have 2 new files in the desktop, `download.cmd` and `notify.cmd`.
-The first one is the downloader, and the second one is the notificator.
-5. You need to set-up the settings.
-To do that, change the files `C:\Users\%USERNAME%\vcm-settings.toml` and `C:\Users\%USERNAME%\vcm-credentials.toml`.
-See [Settings File](#settings-file) and [Credential File](#credentials-file) for more info.

 ### Virtualenv install